NativeScript/docs-v7/ui/ui-dialogs.md

 });
 ```

 > The dialog result argument is boolean.
-The result is true if the dialog is closed with the OK button.
-The result is false if closed with the Cancel button.
+The result is __true__ if the dialog is closed with the OK button.
+The result is __false__ if closed with the Cancel button.
 The result is undefined if closed with a neutral button.

 ## Prompt

-**Web-Browser Style**
+**Web browser style**

 ```JavaScript
 var dialogs = require("ui/dialogs");